Detecting Leaks Through Your Concrete Slab

 The first step toward concrete slab moisture remediation is moisture content measurement.

-A concrete moisture meter, like the C575 analog concrete moisture meter from Wagner Meters, can provide immediate qualitative slab assessment.
+A concrete moisture meter, like the C555 concrete moisture meter from Wagner Meters (coming soon), can provide immediate qualitative slab assessment.
 This concrete moisture meter does not replace RH testing—rather, this moisture meter can quickly scan the surface of the slabs and indicate areas which may need to be assessed with a more reliable test method.
 Infrared cameras can also be helpful in locating possible “wet” areas based on temperature variations in the slab.

 Keep in mind, though, that neither a surface-based moisture test (concrete moisture meter, infrared camera), can conclusively quantify slab moisture content levels.
 They only serve to inform assessors of potential problem areas.